saamehsanaaee/WoMAD/docs/logs/index.md

 # WoMAD Project Logs

+You can find the logs and upcoming plans for the WoMAD model in this page.

-This page includes the logs for our project.
-You'll be able to get a glance at the process (and hopefully, progress) of WoMAD when going through these logs.
+* Get a glance at the process (and hopefully, progess) of WoMAD: [Chronological Logs](#chronological-logs)

-The entries will be chronological and organized by date and version.
-We'll try our best to provide a clear history of the changes and tasks.
-You'll also find out signs of our junior-researcher-ness when you examine our solutions to issues we face.
-We'll laugh at those together.
+* Take a look at our upcoming plans for the model: [Upcoming Versions and Plans](upcoming.md)

 ---

+## Overview:

+* Current version of WoMAD: 0.1.2
+* Current step: Outlining the `.py` files
+* Next step: Outline documentation and start defining basic functions for data acquisition

+---

+## Chronological Logs

-## WoMAD v0.1.0
+### WoMAD v0.1.0

-### Log 2025-09-07: First commits :) - v0.1.1
+#### Log #1: 2025-09-07

-#### Deploy Docs Workflow (creation and errors):
+**Created the Deploy Docs Workflow (v0.1.1)**

 Although the code is basically thin air at this point, Saameh decided it would be a good idea to *finalize* the structure of the repository.
-So, we got our first error.
+So, we got our fist error.
 Shocking!
-I know!
+We know!

-This lead to creation of v0.1.1, a mostly empty repository that at least has a decent, mostly empty documents page on a Github page.
+Hence, v0.1.1 was created.
+A mostly empty repository that has a decent, but mostly empty documentation on [our GitHub page](https://saamehsanaaee.github.io/WoMAD)

-### Log 2025-09-09: Expansion of Documentation - v0.1.2

-#### Expansion of documentation structure
+#### Log #2: 2025-09-09

+**Expanded the Documentation structure (v0.1.2)**

 Do you see a pattern?

-Before outlining the actual `.py` files, *someone* decided it would be a good idea to make the document and the Github page for our lovely WoMAD Model perfect.
-What is perfect?
+Before outlining the actual `.py` files, *someone* decided it would be a good idea to make the document and the GitHub page for our lovely WoMAD model *better*.
+What is "better"?
 Nobody knows.

 Our next tasks are: